Skip to main content

 A strike with large total GEX across multiple expirations is a much more persistent level than one where GEX comes from a single expiry.

 These badges add observable market data to the GEX model.
-Learn more about this in the GEX Patterns page (Section 5: Fixed-Strike IV Confirmation).
+Learn more about this in the GEX Patterns page (Section 5: Fixed-Strike IV Change).

-Click any cell to see a detailed popup with:
+Click any cell to open a detail view with:

 Greeks Coverage#